 The majority of the instructional equipment used in the program is dedicated for use in the Firefighter (FFI and FFII) academy.
 Since the adoption of IFSAC/Pro-Board/State Fire Training (SFT) certification testing process, the use of our instructional equipment has greatly intensified resulting in a shorter service life and the need to replace equipment more frequently.
 In addition, as an Accredited Regional Training Program (ARTP), we are required to deliver testing for the other certification paths offered through SFT.
-This includes Firefighter II (FFII) which we will be required to offer Fall 2020 and uses the same equipment, furthering shortening its service life and also some new equipment.
+This includes Firefighter II (FFII) which we will be required to offer since of Fall 2020 and uses the same equipment, furthering shortening its service life and also some new equipment.
 With the two week Truck Academy class (Fire 284) being offered, additional equipment will be required.
 This includes saws and specialized cutting blades.
-A list of that equipment necessary to continue the delivery of the FF (FFI and FFII) academy as well as the Truck Academy is listed below that has been delivered for the Fore Program and students use:
+A list of that equipment necessary to continue the delivery of the FF (FFI and FFII) academy as well as the Truck Academy is listed below that has been delivered for the Fire Program and students use:

-- 1. Ventilation Panels: As part of the Firefighter I & II training/testing and the Truck Academy, we are required to deliver over 16 hours of ventilation training and 20 hours of structural operations which includes skill demonstrations where students must physically cut holes in roof assemblies to demonstrate ventilation activities.
-This involves sawing through Oriented Strand Board (OSB) roof panels which uses enormous quantities of the product and takes considerable time to replace.
-In an effort to minimize our materials costs and maximize our instructional time, we propose incorporating a prefabricated vent panel that uses 3" strips of wood installed around its perimeter that serve as the material to be cut.
-This not only saves an entire sheet of OSB for each cut, but greatly speeds instruction by eliminating the need to remove and re-nail the entire sheet.
-Additional benefits are the cost savings by greatly reducing the amount of OSB that has to be purchased as well as helping to meet the goal of the District's Sustainability initiative of greatly reducing our waste stream. - 2.
-Wildland Fire PPE and Web gear: As a component of our wildland fire training, it is essential to possess an adequate quantity of personal protective equipment (PPE) and web gear for each of our students.
+- 1. Wildland Fire PPE and Web gear: As a component of our wildland fire training, it is essential to possess an adequate quantity of personal protective equipment (PPE) and web gear for each of our students.
 This is critical as the donning and doffing of their PPE and deploying a fire shelter from their web gear are required skills they must train and test to and wear throughout the entire wildland unit.
 Because of wear and tear to our PPE and the need to retire most of our web gear as they were not sized to accommodate the new OSHA fire shelter (purchased under a previous grant), the definitive need exists, leading to this request.
-The fact that the largest loss of firefighter's lives (19) since 9/11 occurred in a 2012 wildfire in Arizona attests to the importance of having current safety equipment to train on. - 3.
+The fact that the largest loss of firefighter's lives (19) since 9/11 occurred in a 2012 wildfire in Arizona attests to the importance of having current safety equipment to train on. - 2.
 Misc.
 Tools and Equipment: There are a variety of tools that are required for the delivery of the Fire Academy that we either currently do not possess or were donated with many years of previous use and have fallen into disrepair.
 These include: